edrapac/Learn_Docker/README.md

 `docker attach container_name`
 </details>

-7. Create a new container, mount this repo inside it, call that directory Lean_Docker.
+7. Create a new container, mount this repo inside it, call that directory Learn_Docker.
 (Hint: do this from a `docker run` command, end the command with bash so that when the container is brought up you end up in a shell and can verify the dir is there )

 <details>
   <summary>Click to reveal command</summary>